rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 And so I will tell  you about this story  of a new model called "Asynchronous Perception Machine".

 Now, i dont have a grandiose story to tell.
-There is no eureka moment: Like the cooler goodfellow et al, i didnt go to a bar or code up APM in a single night.
+There is no eureka moment: Unlike the much cooler Ian goodfellow, i didnt go to a bar or code up APM in a single night.
 This is a 3 year long journey.
 And it has just begun.
 I don't know where it will take us, but if you choose to accept the mission (star trek), we will travel this bandwagon together.